MrGallo/pbd-python/exercises/156-poke-swap.md

 # PokéSwap

-* Download the following code, and get it to compile.
+* Download the following code, and get it to run.
 What You Should See
 -------------------

 ```
-U:\My Documents\CompSci\>java PokeSwap
 Misty sent out STARMIE!

 STARMIE          Lv21